sematext/docs/docs/logs/faq.md

 as integer field then Logsene will expect all future values of "priority" field to be integers.
 Sending a string value in a "priority" field will fail.
-Note that you *can* change the underlying field "mapping" at any time - see [I have multiple different log structures, each with a different set of fields.
-How should I handle that](faq/#i-have-multiple-different-log-structures-each-with-a-different-set-of-fields-how-should-i-handle-that).
+Note that you *can* change the underlying field "mapping" at any time - see elsewhere in this FAQ.

 If none of the above turns out to be a problem in your case, please let us know via <support@sematext.com> or via our live chat!